 Diving Komodo National Park is world class – from Castle Rock to the Cauldron, find out the best 5 dive sites, as well as information about tour prices & diving conditions.

-When diving Komodo National Park, the currents are some of the strongest in the world, and are not to be taken lightly.
-We here at DIY Travel HQ would recommend that beginners accrue more dives before getting to Labuan Bajo, Indonesia.
+When diving in Komodo, the currents are some of the strongest in the world, and are not to be taken lightly.

 The underwater world is potentially more deadly than on land, even with the Komodo dragons.
 Several deaths have been reported with the latest being in 2014, and many others have been listed as missing over the years…

 * UPDATE: Tourist attacked by Komodo Dragon on May 2017